omdevteam/om/docs_src/docs/installing_om.md

 There are three ways to instal OM on a standalone Desktop/Laptop computer.

-!!! warning
-    It will only be possible to install OM on a standalone computer after the first stable release, which is currently being prepared.

 ### Installation from PyPI

 OM is available on PiPY: